-You won't use ICC setting often, and most of the time you will use the Graphics setting.
-This provides a little bit of kick to the image's color especially on the typical team, school or company logos we print so often.
-If you were printing a photograph that had some skin tones, or particular scenes capture, then you may not want the color punch, so use the photo setting in that case.
+You won't use the ICC setting often, and most of the time, you will use the Graphics setting.
+This provides a little bit of kick to the image's color, especially on the typical team, school or company logos we print so often.
+If you were printing a photograph that had some skin tones, or particular scenes captured, then you may not want the color punch, so use the photo setting in that case.

-We like using color adjust here because it also allows us to tweak the other settings such as saturation and each color.
-So it's noice to do this in a single spot.
+We like using color adjust here because it allows us to tweak the other settings, such as saturation and each color.
+So it's nice to do this in a single spot.

-Just these few settings can make a difference in your final print, so we hope this helps you understand that a bit better!
+These few settings can make a difference in your final print, so we hope this helps you understand that better!

 If you haven't yet tried CADlink, view all of our CADlink offerings here.